Ark3u0/threejs_project/README.md

 # threejs_project
-Playing around FPS control in threejs.
+Playing around with FPS control in threejs.